There are organisations and support groups to help you cope with breathlessness and other symptoms caused by cancer and its treatment.

 Head Office:

 Support line: 0800 090 2309.
 For emotional support and practical advice about terminal illness, including for family and friends.
-The support line is open 8am - 6pm Monday to Friday and 11am - 5pm on Saturday.
+The support line is open 8am - 6pm Monday to Friday and 10am - 4pm Saturday to Sunday.

 The Roy Castle Lung Cancer Foundation is a UK charity dedicated to defeating lung cancer.
 It funds research into early diagnosis and provides support to patients and their families.
 It also helps people to stop smoking and provides anti smoking education materials for children and young people.

-People affected by lung cancer can share experiences through the foundation's network of support groups and the online discussion forum: Talk and Share.
+People affected by lung cancer can share experiences through the foundation's network of support groups and the online discussion forum.

 Offers mobility aids at low cost to help both elderly people and disabled adults and children.
 Has an extensive range of daily living aids and disability equipment.